Chris-Schnaufer/generate_sqlite/README.md

 # Generates a SQLite database used to discover files
 This script generates a SQLite database based upon the structure outlined at https://github.com/terraref/reference-data/issues/279

-**NOTE**: running this script uses the Globus SDK and requires a web interface to obtain a Native App Authorization Code.
-As part of obtaining the code from Globus, you will be asked for a label; you may want to reuse the same label every time you run this script.

 Please be sure to read up on the [dependencies](#dependencies) this script has.

 You can also skip over the command line to the [database schema](#schema) portion of this document.